 —but her way out of Room 419 got blocked by what looked like a big gray tortoise with an ashen pigeon’s head poking out of a turtleneck.

 “You, um, posed for my Phantaphyre, right?
 That was you?”

 ‘Scuse me? she silently bristled.

 “In Auldforest?—Jenna drew you?—playing music?—anyway, with her being home sick” [cracked pigeon-hrew on the last word] “and me not able to find the other two she drew—could you give this to Vicki Volester?”

 “Best do that yourself,” Nonique said with hackles ascendant.

 “She wouldn’t want to see me,” the Mock Turtle replied, its pigeon-eyes round with consternation.
 “Not after I… the other morning... well anyway.
 Please?
 It’s something I kind of overheard backstage today—might be nothing, but maybe not—could be critical.”

 Heave another SIGH and, like Dionne Warwick, walk on by.
 But the Mock Turtle pursued her out of Room 419 and down the same flight of stairs Jenna Wiblitz (working intently on a sketch two days ago) had lost her footing on and tumbled to the bottom of.
-No injuries worse than a couple bumps and bruises—until she got sneezed at in the nurse’s office and contracted acute bronchitis.
+No injuries worse than a few bumps and bruises—that is, until she got sneezed at in the nurse’s office and contracted acute bronchitis.

-“Please—” huffed the breathless Turtle, nudging Nonique with the envelope’s pointed corners.
+“Please—” huffed the breathless Turtle, nudging Nonique with the envelope’s pointed corner.
 “Please—”

 Oh all right.
 Snatching the stupid thing, jamming it in her satchel, and making it to Gym just as the tardy bell clanged.
 Steeling herself for the fifth consecutive afternoon to undergo another snottyviciouscruelconceited showdown…